math0ne/powertools-color-picker-tray/README.md

 ### Option 1: Download Pre-built Release (Recommended)

 1. Go to the [Releases](https://github.com/YOUR_USERNAME/color-picker/releases) page
-2. Download the latest `.exe` installer
+2. Download `PowerToysColorPickerTray.exe`
-3. Run the installer and follow the prompts
+3. Run the exe file - no installation required!
-4. Launch the app from the Start Menu or Desktop shortcut
+4. The app will start and appear in your system tray

 ### Option 2: Build from Source